sd-spf/DMAN/README.md

 DMAN
-“An AI-assisted fluorescence microscopic system for screening mitophagy inducers by simultaneous analysis of mitophagic intermediates” in AI Framework -
+“An AI-assisted fluorescence microscopic system for screening mitophagy inducers by simultaneous analysis of mitophagic intermediates” in AI Framework-DMAN